shapiroj18/phish-bot-frontend/README.md

-# Getting Started with Create React App
+# Phishjams Frontend

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This serves as a React project for the Phishjams project.

 ## Available Scripts